-Through the generosity of benefactors, The School of Literature, Drama and Creative Writing is able to offer the following writing fellowships.
+Through the generosity of its benefactors, The School of Literature, Drama and Creative Writing is able to offer the following writing fellowships:

 The David T.K.
 Wong Creative Writing Fellowship

 The David TK Wong Fellowship has been offered since 1998 and is named for its sponsor, Mr David Wong of Hong Kong, a writer of fiction and former teacher, journalist and senior civil servant.
 The fellowship, which is worth £26,000, lasts for nine months and supports a writer of fiction to write in English about East and Southeast Asia.